 - Slow turnaround.
 It could take weeks or months to get your funds with a credit union loan.

 What are my options when borrowing from a credit union?

 - Personal loans.
 You can choose between fixed rate loans and variable rate loans as well as secured and unsecured loans.
-Loan terms typically vary between one and seven years.
+Loan terms typically vary between 1 and 7 years.

 - Car loans.
 Many Australian credit unions provide car loans.
 When you get a car loan the vehicle you purchase works as collateral until you repay the loan completely.
-You can take out one of these loans to buy a new or used car, with the loan term varying between one and five years.
+You can take out one of these loans to buy a new or used car, with the loan term varying between 1 and 5 years.

 - Credit cards.
 Credit unions provide different types of credit cards, from basic no-frills cards to platinum cards.
-You can usually get a MasterCard- or Visa-branded credit card through a credit union that you’re able to use globally.
+You can usually get a Mastercard or Visa credit card through a credit union that you’re able to use globally.

 - Lines of credit.
 Lines of credit work like credit cards, where you can access credit up to a given limit at any time and you pay interest on your outstanding balance.
 These may or may not come with a linked card.

 - Overdraft.
 An overdraft comes linked to a transaction or savings account.
 With an overdraft in place, you can overdraw on your account up to a given limit.

 Is it better to get a personal loan from a credit union?

 Whether or not a credit union personal loan is right for you will depend entirely on your personal and financial circumstances.
 It will also depend on factors such as where you live, your job, whether you are already a member of a credit union, etc.